-- The operator's name, certification number and company (if applicable) - The duties and responsibilities of the operator - The duties and responsibilities of the permittee (the HOA) - Provisions for notifying the MPCA 30 days in advance of termination of a contract
+- the operator's name, certification number and company (if applicable) - the duties and responsibilities of the operator - the duties and responsibilities of the permittee (the HOA) - provisions for notifying the MPCA 30 days in advance of termination of a contract

 If the HOA is hiring a different operator than previously employed, the developer's operator should provide some amount of training to the new operator.
-Questions about operator certification can be directed to our office at 651-296-6300.
+Questions about operator certification can be directed to Dianne Navratil.
+Please contact our office at 651-296-6300 and ask to be connected with Dianne.